codelogman/finconecta_bot/README.md

 ## How the Scraper and Pipeline Integrate

-### Scraper:
+### Scraper
+The scraper is implemented using **Selenium**, allowing for the automated extraction of product information from the website [http://books.toscrape.com/](http://books.toscrape.com/).
+The main scraping functions are:

+1. **`scrape_all_product_links`**: This function extracts links to all product pages across multiple catalog pages.
+2. **`scrape_product_details`**: This function scrapes individual product details (name, price, description, category, stock status) from each product page.
-The scraper is implemented using a Python script that collects product information (name, price, description, category, and URL) from the website [http://books.toscrape.com/](http://books.toscrape.com/).
-The scraped data is then stored in a CSV file, which is used as input for the pipeline.
+3. **`save_to_csv`**: After scraping the product details, the data is saved into a CSV file (`products.csv`), which is used for downstream processing in the pipeline.

-### Embeddings:
+The scraper handles errors effectively by logging any failures (e.g., missing data or network issues) to a log file (`scraper_errors.log`), ensuring robustness during scraping.

+### Embeddings & FAISS Indexing
-Once the CSV file is generated, the data is processed to extract embeddings using Hugging Face models.
-The embeddings are then indexed with FAISS, allowing for fast retrieval of relevant information when a user submits a query.
+Once the CSV file is generated, the data is processed to extract embeddings using Hugging Face models:

+1. **`generate_embedding`**: This function converts product-related text (name, description, category, and price) into vector embeddings using a pre-trained model (`sentence-transformers/all-MiniLM-L6-v2`).
+2. **FAISS Indexing**: Embeddings are indexed using **FAISS** (Facebook AI Similarity Search), allowing for fast similarity search during the query phase.
+3. **Metadata**: Product details (e.g., name, price, description) are stored in metadata associated with each embedding.
+This metadata is used later to retrieve the full details of matching products.

-### RAG Pipeline:
+### RAG Pipeline
-The Retrieval-Augmented Generation (RAG) pipeline combines the retrieved information with generative models to formulate comprehensive answers.
-The pipeline works by:
+The chatbot's core functionality is driven by a **Retrieval-Augmented Generation (RAG)** pipeline:

-1. Searching the FAISS index to find relevant product data based on the query.
+1. **Similarity Search**: When a user submits a query, the system performs a similarity search on the FAISS index to find the most relevant product details based on the query.
-2. Using Hugging Face models to generate a response that synthesizes the retrieved data.

-### Integration:
-The scraper, embeddings, and RAG pipeline are integrated to create a seamless flow.
-The scraper collects data, the embeddings are generated and indexed, and the chatbot uses the indexed data to respond to user queries effectively.
+2. **Text Generation**: The relevant products are returned, and the system uses a **GPT-2** model to generate a response, integrating product information with the user's query to provide an informative answer.
+3. **Gradio Interface**: The chatbot interface is built using **Gradio**, allowing users to input questions and receive responses in a simple web interface.

+The chatbot also includes advanced features like filtering by price threshold (e.g., "under $50") and relevance checks to ensure queries are related to products.

 ## Detailed Explanation of the Code

-1. **Scraper**:
-   - The scraper script fetches data from the website and saves it as a CSV file.
-   - Error handling is implemented to ensure the scraper runs smoothly even if some products are unavailable or the website structure changes.

-2. **Embeddings & FAISS Indexing**:
-   - Data from the CSV file is processed using Hugging Face models to generate embeddings.
-   - These embeddings are indexed using FAISS, ensuring efficient and fast retrieval.

-3. **Chatbot (Gradio Interface)**:
-   - A user-friendly interface is created using Gradio, where users can input natural language queries.
-   - The chatbot processes these queries, retrieves relevant data, and generates a response.

-4. **Error Handling & Efficiency**:
-   - Robust error handling ensures that failures in scraping or model inference do not affect the user experience.
-   - The pipeline is designed to handle small datasets effectively, allowing for faster responses and less overhead.
+### Scraper (`scraper.py`)

+1. **Initialization**: The scraper initializes a headless **Selenium WebDriver** to interact with the website.
+This enables data extraction without the need for a GUI.
+2. **Scraping Links**: The `scrape_all_product_links` function navigates through multiple pages of the catalog and retrieves links to product pages.
+3. **Extracting Product Details**: The `scrape_product_details` function visits each product link and extracts information such as name, price, description, and category.
+4. **Error Handling**: Errors during scraping (e.g., missing elements) are logged and do not interrupt the process, ensuring that the scraper continues to run even when individual product pages fail.

+### Semantic Search (`semantic_search.py`)

+1. **FAISS Indexing**: A FAISS index is created using the embeddings generated from the product data.
+This allows for quick similarity searches to match user queries with the most relevant products.
+2. **Embedding Generation**: Product-related text (e.g., name, description, category) is converted into embeddings using the Hugging Face `sentence-transformers/all-MiniLM-L6-v2` model.
+3. **Text Generation**: Using a **GPT-2** model, the chatbot generates human-like answers by combining the retrieved product data with the user's query.
+4. **Custom Document Store**: A custom document store is used to manage the metadata associated with the FAISS index, ensuring that relevant product information is linked to the search results.
+5. **Gradio Interface**: The `gr.Interface` is used to create a simple web interface where users can input questions and get answers based on the product data.

 ## Potential Improvements and Alternatives